entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

   - jhipster             => wrapper for the ent installation of JHipster
   - kubectl              => Helper for using kubectl in ent managed scenarios
   - pod                  => Displays information related to a set of pods
-  - prj                  => Helper for managing Entando bundle projects
+  - prj                  => Helper for managing Entando git-based (v1) bundle projects
   - profile              => Helper for managing an Entando App
   - quickstart           => Helper for installing Entando instances locally
   - run-tests            => Runs the internal tests